 You’ll have the partners you need in whatever location you need them.
 For local projects, it may be exactly what you require from a cultural standpoint.

-When traveling, you will have to pay for any travel costs.
-You might find yourself without many clues about how to fit in with the local culture when working abroad.
+When they are traveling, you will have to pay for any travel costs.
+They might find themselves without many clues about how to fit in with the local culture when working abroad.

 A Majority of Consulting Firms are structured as partnerships, like law firms.
 The organization structure is based on a small group of equity partners, often “rain-makers,” that bring in the clients and the projects.